ScooloV/bbpedia/docs/death_zone/new_inducements.md

 form.
 Amongst Mungo's most well-known* *and feared techniques are numerous moves that would*

-*be more at home in a wrestling match than a sick bay.*
+*be more at home in a wrestling match than a sick bay.
-*But it is Mungo's patented 'firrm sports massage' that most* *terrifiees his patients.
-Mungo is always quick to defend* *his methods, of course, claiming that savagely punching* *and kicking a prone patient "gets da blood pumpin'",*
-*and that, should the gurney collapse, the sudden shock* *"rebalances da humours"!*
+But it is Mungo's patented 'firrm sports massage' that most terrifiees his patients.
+Mungo is always quick to defend his methods, of course, claiming that savagely punching* *and kicking a prone patient "gets da blood pumpin'", and that, should the gurney collapse, the sudden shock* *"rebalances da humours"!*

-"I'M FINE THANKS, MUNG0!"
+"I'M FINE THANKS, MUNGO!"
 Whenever a player on your team suffers an Injury result of 8-9, KO'd (or of 7-8, KO'd on the Stunty Injury table), you may roll a D6 before removing them from play: